 At the end of the 1700s Christianity was still pretty much confined to Europe and the Americas.
 By 1900 Christianity had become a truly global religion.

-I think the fact that we were born in that kind of missions atmosphere contributed much to the missionary spirit of our denomination.
+I think the fact that we were born in that kind of world evangelism atmosphere contributed much to the missionary spirit of our denomination.

 Let's come back to Ralph Winter's article on three eras/four men.
 There's a poignant phrase attached to three of them: